olapiv/kth-interactive-systems/lab2v13/Readme.md

 The game of tag is a child's game, played minimally by two players.
 It is very simple.
 One player is choosen to be 'it'.
 That player's task is to run up to one of the other players and touch him or her, saying "You're it!", whereupon the 'it' property and the associated task is transferred to the other player.
 The players who are currently not 'it', try to evade being tagged, usually by running and hiding.

+In this assignment, the agents ("Dexters") can be hosted by the execution servers ("Bailiffs").
+The agent that "is it" can only tag other agents that are being hosted on the same Bailiff.

+### Requirements of Task

-Starting from the provided software, you must design and implement the game of tag for at least three mobile agents.
-The playfield consists of three or more Bailiffs (execution servers).
+1. Implement the game of tag for >3 mobile agents and >3 Bailiffs (execution servers)

-You can modify the given sources freely, and add classes and interfaces as desired.

-There are two important requirements on which the game's implementation depend:

-1. tagging can only be done between players in the same Bailiff
+2. Tagging can only be done between players in the same Bailiff
-2. the tag (the 'it' property) must be passed reliably from one player to another.
+3. The tag (the 'it' property) must be passed reliably from one player to another.
 It must not be lost or duplicated during the transaction.

-From the given code (Dexter) we see how the Jini middleware can help each player to dynamically discover and communicate with Bailiffs.
+The Jini middleware can help each player to dynamically discover and communicate with Bailiffs.

-From (1) we realise that a player needs to know how the other players are distributed among the Bailiffs.
-The player being 'it' needs to find a Bailiff with players in it, move there, select a victim, and then attempt to tag that victim.
-The other players all want to know where the player being 'it' is located, so that they can avoid being tagged, by moving to another Bailiff if the player being 'it' arrives in their Bailiff.

-So, here is what is needed:

-1. Each player can be either 'it' or 'not it', and depending on what it currently is, its behaviour changes appropriately.

-1. A player needs cooperation from the Bailiffs so that is can:
-    * Get a list of players currently located in a Bailiff
-    * Query each player if they are 'it' or not.
-    * Try to tag a player

-1. From 2. it follows that each player must have a unique id, so that it can:
-   * Recognise itself in a list of players (b.1)
-   * Specify some other player (b.2 and b.3)

-1. Finally, there must be some mechanism that determines exactly if a player can be tagged or not.
-This has to do with the way mobility actually works.
 When a mobile object (e.g. a player) 'moves' from one Bailiff to another, it does not really move at all.
 It sends a copy of itself to the other Bailiff, and if the copy was successful, the original object terminates its thread of execution and goes to garbage collection.
 Thus, if a player is tagged at the wrong moment, the copy of the player that moved away stays untagged, while the original object instance is tagged instead.
 When the original instance dies, it takes the 'it' property with it into oblivion, and the tag is lost from the game.

-There are several possible implementation strategies, and work can be divided between players and Bailiffs to reduce the workload of the players.
-This is a design choice, but you will need to expand the BailiffInterface to support the game, in particular b.1, b.2 and b.3.
-That said, the list returned in b.1 could contain additional information beside player id:s; for example, 'this is you' and 'this player currently is it'.
-That would reduce the number of additional remote method calls that a player otherwise would have to make.

-Other possible services offered by the Bailiff could be a predicate if it contains the player being it, or a function that returns the current number of players in it.
-The number of new methods in the Bailiff required to implement the game is usually no more than three, depending on the solution design.

 ### Let the Bailiff mediate player-to-player communication